forgettablepyromaniac/tf2-loadouts-script/README.md

 FP CHANGES:
 - from a whole VPK to a single init.cfg
-- removing many (frankly unnessecary) echo calls
+- stripping many (frankly unnessecary) echo calls, leaving only the required ones.
-- Moved where the txt files are stored for organization purpouses (there's already too much in cfg, air that shit out)
+- ~~Moved where the txt files are stored for organization purpouses (there's already too much in cfg, air that shit out)~~ ^ I tried but it turns out this is litteraly impossible due to how `sixense_write_bindings` works.
+FUCK.

 # Resup bind _aka b4nny bind_
 lets you resupply while in spawn without needing to touch the fridge/cabinet.